Davivicente1995/Davirazze/README.md

 # Hello guys!
 - My name is **Davi Vicente**
-- I'm from Recife-PE | Brazil, South America
+- I'm from Brazil, South America
 - I am a student of **System Analysis and Development** 📚
 - Front🔚 developer